dev-bootcamp-2019/final-project-kejitan/EVcharging/Test-setup.md

 #6.4.1
 ### (eval-truffle5) $ npm install -g ganache-cli
+### (eval-truffle5) $ ganache-cli

+# There is someproblem with date-time widget input inb Firefox.
+Please open Google chrome.
 #If you have not installed metamask, you can add the extension to your browser by visiting https://metamask.io and follow the instructions

-#Please set Network to Private Natwork -> Localhost:8545 on Metamask.You should see ether in your accounts from ganache-cli
+#Please set Network to Private Natwork -> Localhost:8545 on Metamask.
+Export at least 3 accounts from ganache-cli to Metamask

-#Please have at lease 3 accounts ready with ether present in your Metamask wallet
+#open anotrher terminal

-#While still in ~/eval-truffle5 directory and in the environment eval-truffle5 (look for this marker before the $ prompt)
+#While still in ~/eval-truffle5

 ### (eval-truffle5) $ npm install -g truffle@5.0.2
 ### (eval-truffle5) $ which truffle

 #Output something like: /home/username/eval-truffle5/node-v10.15.0-linux-x64/bin/truffle

-#In my case simple 'truffle compile' pointed to the older version), so please give explicit path if necessary
-### (eval-truffle5) $ ~/eval-truffle5/node-v10.15.0-linux-x64/bin/truffle version
+### (eval-truffle5) $ truffle version
+#truffle v5.0.2
 #Solidity v0.5.0 (solc-js)
 #Node v10.15.0

 # Now we are ready to set up the project
 ### (eval-truffle5) $ git clone https://github.com/dev-bootcamp-2019/final-project-kejitan.git
 ### (eval-truffle5) $ cd ~/eval-truffle5/final-project-kejitan/EVcharging
-### (eval-truffle5): Project directory $ ~/eval-truffle5/node-v10.15.0-linux-x64/bin/truffle compile
+### (eval-truffle5): Project directory $ truffle compile

 	- Compiling ./contracts/EVcharging.sol...
 	- Compiling ./contracts/Migrations.sol...